Blog

 There are times when a system must say:

-Not without oversight.
+Not yet, not this way and not without oversight.

 I learned that truth outside of fiction as well.